Activists gather for Earth Day, urge action to avoid 'dystopian' future

 About 30,000 people have signed up for family-friendly rallies and marches, marking a change in strategy for a group known for its disruptive tactics, including blocking roads, throwing paint and smashing windows.

-Globally, there has been a flurry of activity in the run-up to Earth Day, with events being planned in Rome and Boston and major clean-up campaigns at Lake Dal in India's Srinagar and Florida's hurricane-hit Cape Coral.
+Globally, there was a flurry of activity in the run-up to Earth Day, with events being planned in Rome and Boston and major clean-up campaigns at Lake Dal in India's Srinagar and Florida's hurricane-hit Cape Coral.

 In Peru, shamans on Friday made an offering to the "Pachamama", or Mother Earth.
 Holding yellow flowers and rattles, the shamans walked around a papier-mache globe as they performed a cleansing ritual.